Quickstart — TestNG

 @Test(singleThreaded = true)and re-initialise fields in@BeforeMethod. @DataProvider.
 TestNG's parametrised-test mechanism (@Test(dataProvider = "name")) works as usual — the Kensa listener fires per parameter row.- TestNG version.

-kensa-framework-testngis built against TestNG7.10.x; newer 7.x releases are expected to work.
+kensa-framework-testngis built against TestNG7.12.x; other 7.x releases are expected to work.

 Other Frameworks

-If you're using JUnit instead of TestNG, see the Kotlin Quickstart or Java Quickstart — the DSL and assertions are the same.
+If you're using JUnit instead of TestNG, see the Kotlin Quickstart or Java Quickstart; for Kotest, see the Kotest Quickstart — the DSL and assertions are the same.